jingxinfu/TIDEpy/README.md

                         treatments of targeted therapies or chemotherapies
+                        should not be considered here, and please do not put the flag. (default: False) --ignore_norm         Whether ignore the normalization step. (default:
+                        False)
+  --force_normalize     Whether force to do the normalization.[Require
-                        should not be considered here, and please do not put the flag. (default: False) --vthres VTHRES       Threshold to distinguish responder fron non-responder based on TIDE value. (default: 0.0)
+                        ignore_norm to be FALSE] (default: False) --vthres VTHRES       Threshold to distinguish responder fron non-responder based on TIDE value. (default: 0.0)
 ```